Medical Assisting (MDA.CT)

 Highland Lakes Campus

-The Medical Assisting certificate is designed “to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains” for an entry-level position as a Medical Assistant in a private medical office, clinic or other health care facility.
+The Medical Assisting certificate is designed “to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains” for a position as a Medical Assistant in a private medical office, clinic or other health care facility.
 Both clinical and administrative skills are included in the course work.
-On-the-job experience is provided by a total of 180 unpaid hours of practicum placement with a licensed health care practitioner.
+On-the-job experience is earned by a total of 180 unpaid hours of practicum placement with a licensed health care practitioner.
 The student may choose to complete an associate in applied science degree after earning and applying for a certificate in Medical Assisting (MDA.CT).

-1. Conviction of a felony or conviction of any attempt to commit a felony within the 15 years immediately preceding the date of the criminal history check; or
+• Conviction of a felony or conviction of any attempt to commit a felony within the 15 years immediately preceding the date of the criminal history check; or Conviction of a misdemeanor within the 10 years immediately preceding the criminal history check will preclude eligibility for admission.

 For details contact (248) 942-3069 or refer to the OCC website: oaklandcc.edu/health/medical-assisting.

 Selection into the Practicum portion of the Medical Assisting Certificate program is done at the point of placement through an application process.
 Details are provided in the Medical Assisting Student Handbook.
 Selected students will be notified prior to placement.
+In order to be eligible for Practicum placement students must also obtain the following:

-• A current First Aid card.
+• A current BLS and First Aid card.

-• A current health history and physical exam with appropriate immunization documentation.
+• Current physical exam, appropriate immunization documentation.

 • A negative drug screen test immediately prior to the start of practicum courses.